PrincetonUniversity/FastTemplatePeriodogram/README.md

 of RR Lyrae stars, but that (2) it required a substantial amount of computational resources to perform these fits.

-However, if the templates are sufficiently smooth (or can be adequately approximated by a sufficiently smooth template) the template can be represented by a short truncated Fourier series of length `H`.
+However, if the templates are sufficiently smooth to be well-approximated by a short truncated Fourier series of length `H`.
 Using this representation, the optimal parameters (amplitude, phase, offset) of the template fit can then be found exactly after finding the roots of a polynomial at each trial frequency.